10 mins read

 What are the stages of menopause?

 There are three stages of menopause that women go through; perimenopause, menopause and post-menopause.
 Each stage comes with its own symptoms and challenges for women.
+You can check your hormone levels with our Menopause Test Kit.

 WHAT IS PERIMENOPAUSE?